What does a Certified Mastectomy Fitter do?

 test center ExaMS

 PSI offers BOC exams at locations throughout the U.S. Choose from two testing times: 9 AM and 1:30 PM each weekday (some locations also offer exams on Saturdays).
-Choose your testing location from the list on the PSI website .
+Choose your testing location from the list on the PSI website.
 Make your exam appointment with PSI at least three business days prior to your desired test date.

-Beginning June 2020, certification candidates have the option to take their exam with a live, remote proctor, and from a location of their choosing, using a desktop or laptop computer.
+Certification candidates have the option to take their exam with a live, remote proctor, and from a location of their choosing, using a desktop or laptop computer.
 All that’s needed is a quiet space and a device that meets PSI’s system requirements.
 Make an exam appointment with PSI at least 24 hours prior to your desired test date.
 Learn more.

 3. Receive Results

 No matter what computer-based test mode you choose, you will receive your results instantly at the completion of your exam.
-Once your have earned your certification, you must meet continuing education requirements and renew your certification annually.
+Once you have earned your certification, you must meet continuing education requirements and renew your certification annually.